luerhard/anti-elitism-gets-views/reports/2025-04-25-comptext_presentation/main.typ

 #miniheader[Overview]

-- In this study, we investigate populist content on *YouTube*
+- investigating populist content on *YouTube*
 - YouTube meaning: the official *party channels* of all parties in the (last) German Bundestag
 - Dataset:
   - Channels: \@FDP, \@DieGruenen, \@spdde, \@cdutv, \@csumedia, \@AfDTV, \@AfDFraktionimBundestag